 Cape Coral also provides a friendly atmosphere for businesses.
-You find further information on that topic here.
 The crime rate in Cape Coral is extremely low.
 The index of crime rates, which records cities with more than 100,000 inhabitants, showed Cape Coral in 2017 in the top 5 of the safest cities with the 2nd ranking!

 The Street and address system in Cape Coral

 Finding your way around the city of Cape Coral can be difficult if you don't know how the city is laid out.
 But once it is understood, getting lost will be a thing of the past.
 Cape Coral is divided into four quadrants: SE, SW, NE and NW.
 The majority of street addresses are identified with these prefixes.